-Rachel Lindsay Surprise: The Bachelorette Contestant Met A Few Suitors Early
+Rachel Lindsay Surprise: ‘Bachelorette’ Contestant Met A Few Suitors Early

 — Glitter Magazine (@glittermagazine) March 14, 2017

 The next contestant, DeMario, came with a surprise proposal already in his hand!
-OK not really, but he did have an envelope containing a ring and a ticket to Vegas, along with a quip that he was ready to elope with her.
+Not really, but he did have an envelope containing a ring and a ticket to Vegas, along with a quip that he was ready to elope with her.

-Next came Blake, a bumbling oaf who only managed to spit out that Rachel smelled good; he was followed by Eric, a suave and debonair African-American man who, to this writer anyway, appeared to have made the best impression.
+Next came Blake, a bumbling oaf who only managed to spit out that Rachel smelled good.
+He was followed by Eric, a suave and debonair African-American man who, to this writer anyway, appeared to have made the best impression.
 Calm and collected, Eric simply told Rachel that he was looking forward to spending more time with her.

-Already this season of The Bachelorette is shaking up to be an historic one, for several reasons.
+Already this season of The Bachelorette is shaking up to be a historic one, for several reasons.
 There was Monday night’s surprise, of course.
-But beyond that, there’s also the fact that Rachel, a 31-year-old Texas lawyer, was announced as The Bachelorette contestant even as she was competing on The Bachelor (spoiler: she didn’t win).
+But beyond that, there’s also the fact that Rachel, a 31-year-old Texas lawyer, was announced as the Bachelorette contestant even as she was competing on The Bachelor (spoiler: she didn’t win).

 Most historic of all, however, is the fact that Rachel is the first woman of color to hold the title of The Bachelorette.